PrisonTeam/Prison/knownissues_v3.2.x.md

 # To Do Items - During Alpha v3.2.3

+- Issue with /ranks demote and refunding player.
+  If the current rank has a custom currency and the player is demoted with a refund, the refund is creditd to the wrong currency
+  - This will be easier to fix once currencies are fixed

 - Possible issue with auto features preventing WorldGuard from protecting a mine.
 In the auto features GUI, when the bottom three features are turned off then WG won't protect the region.